jamalamer/MyProject/README.txt

 hello we ar just testing
+welove working with git